 The SLE's are available to all health professionals and undergraduates on the North West Coast.
 The SLE's can be utilised on an individual or group basis.
 Assistance teaching and learning needs can be requested from SLE staff.

 One facilitator is required for every six to eight participants during training sessions.
-Not more than 3 groups of learners should be in the SLE's at the one time (ie. No more than 27 people across Skills Rooms1and 2).

 The Simulated Learning Environments (SLE's) house a vast range of equipment to meet the learning needs of health professionals for simulated learning.
 The equipment, along with the physical structure of the SLE's, have been purchased and developed based on consultation with practicing clinicians teaching in the acute and primary care settings.
 Along with a range of suitable consumables, the following equipment is available for use:

 Human Patient Simulators including 3G, VitalSim and ALS manikins

 IV arms and epidermis pads (& consumables for IV insertion and venepuncture)

 Female pelvic structure and baby with placenta

 Paediatric airway equipment (manikins & part task trainers)